aashakadesai/dl-final-project/Project Report.md

 Evaluation Metrics:
 For multilable classification, accuracy doesn't make much sense because each prediction can be partially correct.
 Using a threshold on the sigmoid output from the model to classify as positive.
 Then example based preciison and recall and hamming loss were calculated.

+Hamming Loss = number of incorrectly classified samples / (number of samples x number of labels)

 Metrics                 | Train set performance
 ------------------------|-----------------------